 Electrical Muscle Stimulation (EMS)

 EMS involves applying low-level electrical currents to the pelvic floor muscles to induce contractions.
 These treatments are often performed via intravaginal devices and are especially popular in pelvic floor physical therapy.
-EMS is generally safe and effective but requires frequent sessions to build and maintain results.
+EMS is generally safe and effective, but requires frequent sessions to build and maintain results.

 High-Intensity Focused Electromagnetic (HIFEM) Treatments